armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 ## Blue/Green deployment overview

 A blue/green strategy shifts traffic from the running version of your software to a new version of your software based on conditions you set.
-The Armory CD-as-a-Service (CDaaS) blue/green strategy follows these steps:
+The Armory CD-as-a-Service blue/green strategy follows these steps:

-1. CDaaS deploys a new version of your software without exposing it to external traffic.
+1. CD-as-a-Service deploys a new version of your software without exposing it to external traffic.
-1. CDaaS executes one or more user-defined steps in parallel.
+1. CD-as-a-Service executes one or more user-defined steps in parallel.
 These steps are pre-conditions for exposing the new version of your software to traffic.
 For example, you may want to run automated metric analysis or wait for manual approval.
-1. After all pre-conditions complete successfully, CDaaS redirects all traffic to the new software version.
+1. After all pre-conditions complete successfully, CD-as-a-Service redirects all traffic to the new software version.
 At this stage of the deployment, the old version of your software is still running but is not receiving external traffic.
-1. Next, CDaaS executes one or more user-defined steps in parallel.
+1. Next, CD-as-a-Service executes one or more user-defined steps in parallel.
 These steps are pre-conditions for tearing down the old version of your software.
 For example, you may want to pause for an hour or wait for an additional automated metric analysis.
-1. After all pre-conditions complete successfully, CDaaS tears down the old version of your software.
+1. After all pre-conditions complete successfully, CD-as-a-Service tears down the old version of your software.

 ## {{% heading "prereq" %}}